Skip to content

 Most organizational feedback systems are designed to catch problems.
 They are oriented backward — toward detecting deviations from expected behavior, identifying errors, and generating alerts when something has gone wrong.
 This orientation is understandable and not entirely wrong: catching problems is valuable, and many organizations do not even do that reliably.
 But catching problems is the floor of what a feedback system should accomplish, not the ceiling.

 A feedback system designed only to catch problems will, at best, keep an organization at its current level of performance.
 It will surface individual failures, trigger corrective action, and restore the system to its prior state.
 It will not improve the underlying system.
 It will not identify the structural conditions that made the failures likely in the first place.
 And it will not produce the kind of learning that allows an organization to raise its floor rather than just maintain it.
+The system stays exactly as capable as it was, while consuming attention in the maintenance of that capability.

 The distinction between feedback loops that correct behavior and feedback loops that inform structural improvement is not theoretical — it has immediate design implications for how feedback systems are built, routed, interpreted, and acted upon.
 Organizations that blur this distinction end up with feedback systems that are active but not generative: they produce a steady stream of signals that are processed locally, trigger local responses, and leave the underlying system unchanged.
+Activity is mistaken for improvement, because the system is visibly busy doing something with every signal it receives.

 The Difference Between Correcting Behavior and Improving Structure

 Behavioral correction and structural improvement are both legitimate functions of feedback.
 The problem is not that organizations focus on correction — it is that they stop there, treating structural improvement as an aspiration rather than as a designed capability of the feedback system.
+Aspirations do not run on their own; capabilities do.
+A capability that is left as an aspiration simply does not happen.

 Behavioral correction feedback loops work like this: an error or deviation is detected, the signal is routed to the person or team responsible for the relevant behavior, corrective action is taken, and the behavior returns to the expected state.
 This is useful.
 An organization without behavioral correction feedback loops will accumulate errors that compound over time.
 But the feedback loop that produces behavioral correction does not ask the question that would produce structural improvement: why did the deviation occur?
 What about the system made this error likely?
 Was the expected behavior actually achievable under the conditions that existed, or was the system asking people to perform reliably in conditions that make reliable performance structurally difficult?